Dr Williams's Library: History

+Daniel Williams (c.
+1643 – 1716) was a minister and theologian within the Presbyterian tradition.
+He left almost his whole estate of £50,000 to charity.
+He left his books (7,600 volumes) and money to establish a library.

-The library was founded using the estate of Daniel Williams (1643–1716) as a theological library, intended for the use of ministers of religion, students and others studying theology, religion and ecclesiastical history.
-Several of its first directors were ministers associated with Newington Green Unitarian Church.
-The library opened in 1729 at Red Cross Street with its original benefaction of around 7600 books from Williams.
-Its site moved frequently, until the acquisition of its present home, University Hall in Gordon Square, in 1890.
-It has always had close ties with the Unitarians, and after a V-1 flying bomb destroyed Essex Hall, the headquarters of the General Assembly of Unitarian and Free Christian Churches, the Library offered a few spare rooms to displaced workers.
+The library was founded as a theological library, intended for the use of ministers of religion, students and others studying theology, religion and ecclesiastical history.
+In addition to its theological holdings, it contains collections of philosophy, history, literature, and other donated collections.
+The library is known to researchers of history and genealogy for its holdings of pre-19th-century material relating to Protestant nonconformity in England.
+The library opened in 1729 at Red Cross Street with its original benefaction of around 7,600 books from Williams.
+Its site moved frequently, until the acquisition of University Hall in Gordon Square, in 1890.

+It has always had close ties with the Unitarians and several of its first directors were ministers associated with Newington Green Unitarian Church.
+After a V-1 flying bomb destroyed Essex Hall, the headquarters of the General Assembly of Unitarian and Free Christian Churches, the Library offered a few spare rooms to displaced workers.
 They stayed for 14 years, until 1958.